top of page

 The First American, by H.W.
 Brands

 50. The First American, by H.W.
 Brands (non-fiction).
-Skip the bloated and self-gratifying Hamilton.
+Skip the bloated and self-congratulatory Hamilton.
 Read about the person most responsible for America's handyman, entrepreneurial, industrial, practical, and poetic personality.

 --Bland Woodward